STEVE INSKEEP, HOST:

 INSKEEP: OK.
 Does that mean that Congress still has time to argue over a possible solution here?

 WESSEL: Well, yes.
 They have roughly a month.
 But Republicans and Democrats are kind of dug in.
 The White House says this is dumb.
 It wants to replace the spending cuts known as sequester with tax increases or, as they prefer to call them, loophole closers and alternative spending cuts.
 The Republicans say they want to replace them only with spending cuts.
 After all, they say, we agreed to raise taxes earlier this year.
 I think the back-and-forth is likely to go on for a few days.
 There is another deadline approaching.
 There seems to be a series of them now.
-On March 27th, the government runs out of spending authority, and there's a lot of talk about somehow wrapping a resolution into this sequester dilemma into a bill that keeps the government operating through the end of the fiscal year.
+On March 27th, the government runs out of spending authority, and there's a lot of talk about somehow wrapping a resolution to this sequester dilemma into a bill that keeps the government operating through the end of the fiscal year.

 INSKEEP: And what if they don't?

 WESSEL: Well, Republicans say $85 billion is a drop in the bucket, given that the government spends three-and-a-half trillion dollars a year.
 But the cuts are largely focused on one-third of the federal budget.
 Most government benefit programs are exempt.
 It slices 8 percent off of defense, but concentrates that all on people outside of the uniformed military.
 It takes 5 percent off of domestic spending, but it concentrates a year's worth of spending cuts in the remaining seven months of the fiscal year.
-I mean, the law was meant to be unworkable, so it gives the Budget Office very little flexibility.
-Each of 1,200 accounts has to be paired by some amount.
+I mean, the law was meant to be unworkable, so it gives the budget office very little flexibility.
+Each of 1,200 accounts has to be pared by some amount.
 The White House Budget Office listed them on Friday.
 It was an 83-page list, a little bit from each one.
 Even the budget office is supposed is take a hit: $5 million from its $90 million budget this year.

 INSKEEP: What about the people who passed this law that they designed to be unworkable, Congress?
 Will they be affected if they don't change the situation here?